-Faith DeBow, New Young Artist Coordinator
+Faith DeBow, Emerging Artist Coordinator

 Faith enjoys a vibrant and eclectic performance and teaching career based in the Central Texas region.
 She joined the music faculty at Texas State University in 2001, where she teaches class piano and accompanying, and is a staff accompanist at Trinity University.
 She has been the pianist for choral ensemble Conspirare since 2005, and often plays orchestral keyboard with the Austin Symphony Orchestra.